 Risk profile The risk profile of the Sub-Fund is to be considered over an investment horizon of more than 3 years.
 Potential investors must be aware that the assets of the Sub-Fund are subject to the fluctuations of the international markets and to the risks inherent in investments in transferable securities in which the Sub-Fund invests.
 The main risks incurred by the Sub-Fund are: interest rate risk, credit risk (furthermore, a more specific credit risk linked to the use of credit derivatives exists), liquidity risk, volatility risk, currency risk, equity risk, risks of leverage, counterparty risk, risk of capital loss, specific risks associated with investments in China, ABS/MBS risk and risk associated with high-yield securities and sustainability risk.
 The aforementioned risks are described in detail in section "Description of Risks" of this prospectus and in the related KIDs.
 Moreover, it should be noted that the management undertaken by the Sub-Fund is discretionary; it relies on anticipating the evolution of the various markets.
 This being the case, there is a risk that the Sub-Fund might not always be invested in the best-performing markets.
-Shareholders must be aware that investments in the emerging markets involve additional risks because of the political and economic situation in the emerging countries that may affect the value of the investments.
 Investment The Management Company has delegated the investment management of this Sub-Fund to Carmignac Manager Gestion in Paris (France).
 Method for determining overall risk The method used to determine the Sub-Fund's aggregate risk is the absolute VaR (Value at Risk) method.
 The expected level of leverage calculated as the sum of nominal amounts without netting or hedging, is 2000% but may be higher under certain conditions.
 To the extent the level of leverage will exceed 500% and may reach the 2000% limit (or be higher), the Sub-Fund will only use short term interest rate derivatives for this additional part.
-Higher leverage: it will generally result from specific market conditions (e.g. low/high volatility, low interest Overall itsk rates, central bank intervention) or from an increase in the number of positions, which may however offset portfolio risks, or from the use of options that are well out of the money.
+Higher leverage: it will generally result from specific market conditions (e.g. low/high volatility, low interest rates, central bank intervention) or from an increase in the number of positions, which may however offset portfolio risks, or from the use of options that are well out of the money.
 For example, new positions opened to counterbalance existing positions may increase the gross nominal value of outstanding contracts, creating high leverage bearing little correlation with the current risk of the portfolio.
 In each case, they are used in accordance with the portfolio's risk profile and investment objective.
-Investor profile This Sub-Fund is intended for private and institutional investors wishing to diversify their investments while benefiting from market opportunities through reactive asset management over a recommended investment period of more than 3 years.
+Investor profile This Sub-Fund is intended for private and institutional investors wishing to diversify their investments while benefiting from market opportunities through active asset management over a recommended investment period of more than 3 years.
 Units of this Sub-Fund have not been registered in accordance with the US Securities Act of 1933.
 They may therefore not be offered or sold, either directly or indirectly, in the United States or on behalf of or for the benefit of a U.S. person, as defined in "Regulation S".
-Historical The Sub-Fund past performance is available in the relevant KID(s). performance
+Historical performance The Sub-Fund past performance is available in the relevant KID(s).